 The tone can also be a bit dull sounding.
 If you have a really bright sounding guitar the Polyweb Elixir strings will add some warmth to it but the tone is not for everyone.

-But I should add that these are the best guitar strings to use if you favour a metal pick.
+But I should add that these are the best guitar strings to use if you favor a metal pick.
 A metal pick, like a brass finger pick, makes a really metallic sound when hitting the string but the thick Polyweb coating gives you a really nice tone with a metal pick because it dampens this clanging sound.

 So if you need the absolute longest lasting guitar strings then these are for you.
 And if you have hands that shoot acid or you use a metal guitar pick then definitely pick up a pair, otherwise I’d stick to the Nanoweb strings.

 Elixir have made these strings in a big variety of gauges across both electric guitar and acoustic guitar so I’ve made a list showing you the gauges available.
-I didn’t review every gauge because string gauge is a very personal choice I think and I always favour the 9-42s for electric because I love a nice light guitar string on my electric.
+I didn’t review every gauge because string gauge is a very personal choice I think and I always favor the 9-42s for electric because I love a nice light guitar string on my electric.
 As for acoustic, it’s got to be the 11-52s.

 Not many choices for Elixir Polyweb strings but here they are: